Home » Barcelona » Tickets to Barcelona's Chocolate Museum

 Museu de la Xocolata is in close proximity to attractions like Ciutadella Park, Barcelona Zoo, Picasso Museum, and MEAM Museum.

-Does the Museum of Chocolate host any events?
+Does the attraction host any events?

 Yes, the museum regularly hosts events, activities, and workshops on the subject of chocolate.
 For example, the museum conducts workshops where you can learn how to make sculptures from chocolate.
 To attend these events, you must book the tickets in advance.